Bánh Bột Chiên (Vietnamese Fried Rice Flour Cake)

 • Whisk

-• Large mixing bowl: If you are doing the microwave method, you will need a large microwave-safe bowl to mix all of the ingredients together.
+• Large mixing bowl: If you are using the microwave method, you will need a large microwave-safe bowl to mix all of the ingredients.
 Skip the bowl if you’re heating the ingredients up in a saucepan.

 • Steamer pot: Use a steamer pot that is large enough in diameter to fit a pan.
 You can also use any pot with a lid that you have at home and place a metal rack down.
 The goal is to steam the rice cakes and not let the pan submerge in the boiling water.